 Adult elk weigh 600 to 800 pounds, and adult cows typically weigh 400 to 500 pounds.
 With thick bodies, short tails, and long legs, adult elk stand 4.5 to 5 feet high at the shoulder.

-Elk are found throughout Washington, with two sepate subspecies primarily occupying opposite sides of the cascade range.
-Roosevelt elk (Cervus canadensis roosevelti) are found in the coastal ranges of the Olympic peninsula and western slopes of the cascade range.
-The Olympic National Park hosts the largest number of elk living anywhere -- about 5,000.
+Elk are found throughout Washington, with two seperate subspecies primarily occupying opposite sides of the Cascade Crest.
+Roosevelt elk (Cervus canadensis roosevelti) are found in the coastal ranges of the Olympic Peninsula, southwest Washington, and the western slopes of the Cascade Range including Western Washington river valleys.
+Olympic National Park and surrounding forests host the largest number of Roosevelt elk living anywhere -- about 5,000.

-Rocky mountain elk (Cervus canadensis nelsoni) are found primarily in the mountain ranges and shrubsteppe of eastern Washington, with small heards being established or reestablished through the Pacific Northwest.
-Many rocky mountain elk populations currently in Washington stem from elk transplanted from Yellow Stone National Park in the early 1900's.
+Rocky Mountain elk (Cervus canadensis nelsoni) are found primarily in the mountain ranges and shrubsteppe of eastern Washington, with small herds being established or reestablished throughout the Pacific Northwest.
+They now overlap with Roosevelt elk in the southern Cascade Mountains and adjacent areas.
+Many Rocky Mountain elk populations currently in Washington stem from elk transplanted from Yellowstone National Park in the early 1900's.

-Rocky Mountain elk are slightly lighter in color than Roosevelt elk, and some experts believe they are slightly smaller in size.
+Rocky Mountain elk are slightly lighter in color than Roosevelt elk, and their average size is slightly smaller.
 The antlers of Rocky Mountain elk are typically more slender, have longer tines, and are less palmated than Roosevelt elk antlers.

 Living with wildlife